borhanfar/Species-project/README.md

 ## Transfer application to GitHub
 GitHub ( use a GitHub link )
 ## Deploy application in the Heroku cloud application platform.
-Create a new app and make a name for it on the Heroku platform and Deploy application repository through the Github connection section.
+Create a new app on the Heroku platform and Deploy application repository through the Github connection section.